randy3k/UnitTesting-example/README.md

 ### Local machine

 If the tests are written correctly and UnitTesting is installed, UnitTesting can be triggered via the command palette.
 Then in the input panel type your package name, in our case, `UnitTesting-example`.
+To run only tests in particular files, use `UnitTesting-example/xxx`. `xxx` is a regular expression to match the file names, `UnitTesting-example/test*.py` is used in default.

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/cp.png' width='500'></img>